shoker537/Commons/README.md

     compileOnly 'ru.shk:Commons:1.3.3'
 }
 ```
-All version names can be found [here](https://nexus.shoker.su/#browse/browse:maven-releases:ru%2Fshk%2FCommons)
+All versions can be found [here](https://nexus.shoker.su/#browse/browse:maven-releases:ru%2Fshk%2FCommons)

 # Modules:

 - **Commons** - spigot library for common methods.
 Can be found using **Commons.*** or **Commons.getInstance().***
 - **ConfigAPI** - simple config-management interface (spigot side only for now)
 - **GUILib** - spigot library for creating GUIs
 - **PacketUtil** - simply send packets with no nms* imports (limited functionality for now).
 Supports 1.17.1, 1.18.1 and 1.18.2 packet versions.
+Explore all the methods!
 - **GUILibBungee** - bungee library for GUIs (requires Protocolize)

 Be careful at importing the correct Commons class: